Frazier Family Quarry

 TFQ, Today and Beyond

-There are three members of the 4th generation of Frazier family currently serving vital roles within the company.
-David Frazier in sales, Michael Frazier in Safety, and Macie Frazier in Human Resources.
-The operation, once confined to a single open-cast pit on Waterman Street, has grown to include operations in Linville, Timberville, and Elkton in order to better serve a community which has nurtured us for over a century.
+The operation, once confined to a single open-cast pit on Waterman Drive, has grown to include operations in Linville, Timberville, and Elkton in order to better serve a community which has nurtured us for over a century.
 The Frazier Quarry, Inc. continues to play a vital role in expediting the growth of the Shenandoah Valley by suppling aggregates, while the constructs built upon this stone remain in our midst today; a silent testament to the enduring nature of the Frazier products.